willfaught/paige/README.md

 The assigned values shown are the default values unless otherwise specified.

-Parameters specific to author term pages (if the authors taxonomy is configured):
+Parameters specific to terms of the authors taxonomy:

 ```toml
 [paige.author]